ballerina-attic/ballerina-demo/README.md

   hi (endpoint caller, http:Request request) {

-      // extract the payload from the request
+      // Extract the payload from the request
       // getTextPayload actually returns a union of string | error
       // we will show how to handle the error later in the demo
       // for now, just use check that "removes" the error
-      // (in reality, if there is error it will pass it up the caller stack) string payload = check request.getTextPayload();
+      // (in reality, if there is error it will pass it up the caller stack). string payload = check request.getTextPayload();

       http:Response res;